kenmoore/sketch-relabel-button/README.md

 That's it!
 The text and other objects will be updated maintaining the button's original padding and relative layout.

+## Guidelines
+* nested groups not supported
+* for symbols, elements SHOULD NOT be placed within a group
+* for symbols, child elements should have Resizing set to Pin To Corner so they do not get shrunk/stretched
+* see the [Relabel Button Guidelines](https://github.com/kenmoore/sketch-relabel-button/blob/master/Relabel%20Button%20Guidelines.sketch) Sketch file for example buttons

 ## Changing the Default Keyboard Shortcut